-Occasionally, the Cumberland County Partnership's Board designates a portion of financial assets for various programs.
+Occasionally, Cumberland County Partnership's Board designates a portion of financial assets for various programs.
 In the event of an unanticipated liquidity need, the Cumberland County Partnership's Board could use these designated financial assets to meet unanticipated liquidity needs.
-At June 30, 2022, the Cumberland County Partnership had Board designated funds of \$50,000 for the following programs:
+At June 30, 2023, the Cumberland County Partnership had Board designated funds of \$50,000 for the following programs:

+Program A Amount

-Region 5 Federal Grants (if there is a government funding reduction) \$ 50,000
+Region 5 Federal Grants (if there is a government funding

+reduction) \$ 50,000